iefdev/dotfiles/ReadMe.md

 etc.
 ```

-To clean up the home folder… Except the standard bash files, the additional files lives in a subfolder: `~/.bash.d/bash_*`.
-To load them - just add the last part of the name into the `bash_file` array:
+To clean up the home folder… Except the standard bash files, the additional bash files are located in: `~/.bash.d/<file>`.
+To load them - just add the name into the `bash_files` array:

 ```bash
 bash_files=( ruby aliases functions git cheat opo venv );